Showtime in Gatineau!

 Gatineau (Québec) J8X 2Y5

 Charming restaurant in a heritage house in downtown Gatineau (Vieux-Hull).
-Sample wines from around the world, or simply relax on one of the terraces.
+Sample wines from around the world, or simply relax on one of the patios.
 Enjoy a fresh market menu and discover Le Cellier’s delicious tartares and ceviches.

 Gatineau (Québec) J8X 2H3